skypjack/entt/docs/md/entity.md

 * Connecting and disconnecting other functions from within the body of a listener should be avoided.
 It can lead to undefined behavior in some cases.
-* Replacing components from within the body of a listener that observes changes on entities should be avoided.
-Intuitively, it could trigger an infinite loop.
 * Assigning and removing components from within the body of a listener that observes the destruction of instances of a given type should be avoided.
 It can lead to undefined behavior in some cases.
 This type of listeners is